 Paralegal degrees, such as bachelor’s degrees, can be earned at universities in an estimated four full-time years.
 Degrees require a combination of general education coursework and major-specific classes.
 Some degree programs may also offer field placements in which students are able to gain work experience in their desired field.

 New Brunswick does not yet have a professional paralegal association.
-Paralegals in New Brunswick may instead choose to join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP) and the Paralegal Society of Canada (PSC).
+Paralegals in New Brunswick may instead choose to join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP).

 With over 700 members nationally, CAP has representatives from the Maritimes and seeks to represent their interests at the national level.
 CAP works to promote the paralegal profession and increase the use of paralegals within the legal system, especially within emerging regions.
 CAP also provides individual benefits to its members, including scholarships, a job bank, seminars and social opportunities.